csmit151/ASTR5160/README.md

 # ASTR5160
-#Chase L. Smith's astro 5160 Read Me file, 2025 Spring Semester
+#Code for ASTR-5160 at the University of Wyoming
-#Code for ASTR-5160 at the University of Wyomiong
+#Chase L. Smith